INDIANAPOLIS – The Colts were 1-1 in the second quarter of the season with a 35-9 loss at the New York Jets and a 17-13 win over Cleveland.

 *Moment to remember: *Chuck Pagano made a surprise post-game visit after the win to congratulate his victorious team.
 His address to the team was one of the special moments of the year: "I mentioned before the game that you guys are living in vision, and you weren't living in circumstances," said Pagano.
 "You know where they (outside observers) had us in the beginning, every last one of them.
 But you refused to live in circumstances, and you decided consciously as a team and as a family to live in a vision.
 That's why you bring things home like you brought home today.
 That's why you're already champions and well on your way.
 I've got circumstances.
 You guys understand it.
 I understand it.
 It's (his leukemia) already beat.
 It's already beat.
 I'm living to see two more daughters get married, dance at their weddings, then hoist that Lombardi (Trophy) several times. … We'll hoist that trophy together."

-Note: Luck broke Cam Newton’s NFL rookie record of 432 passing yards.
+Note: Luck broke Cam Newton's NFL rookie record of 432 passing yards.
 His .625 winning percentage (5-3) set the league mark by a top overall pick through week nine (minimum two starts).
 His 273 first-half yards were the fourth-most in franchise history.
-Reggie Wayne’s scoring reception was his 76th career touchdown, moving him past Edgerrin James into third place in Colts history.
+Reggie Wayne's scoring reception was his 76th career touchdown, moving him past Edgerrin James into third place in Colts history.
 Donnie Avery (108) and T.Y.
 Hilton (102) both topped 100 reception yards.
+Robert Mathis had a sack in an eighth straight game, tying his personal-best.
+Dwight Freeney had a sack to move his career total to 104.5.
+Mathis became the 14th player in franchise history to participate in 100 or more regular-season victories.

 *Quote to note: *"Probably an 'A,' said Arians of the grade he would give Luck through eight games.
 "His overall performance has been outstanding.
 He's kept us in games.
 He's won games.
 The way he has played in the two-minute phase of the game and the no-huddle phase now has been way beyond his years.
 I thought the last two games (Tennessee, Miami), he's been dynamite on third down.
 That was one of the areas we were targeting to improve." – Bruce Arians